 But here’s the thing: in just about every case, comparing myself to others is actually the culprit and not the solution to self-doubt.
-When I was new to blogging, I looked at the stats of other bloggers but as I saw other bloggers win awards and get speaking engagements, I started to doubt myself.
+When I was new to blogging, I looked at the stats of other bloggers but as I saw other bloggers win awards (remember Edublog Awards and Bammies?) and get speaking engagements, I started to doubt myself.
 I laugh about this now, but I went through a phase where I viewed it as a competition.

 What sucks about this comparison trap is that you lose sight of the community.
 You forget about what matters.
 You start seeing others as competition rather than community.
 You get jealous when other people get opportunities you didn’t get.
 You grow risk-averse.
 But when you let that go, you end up taking chances, reaching out to people, and doing something you love simply because you love it.

 2. Abandon Perfectionism